 Articles and blogs

 Written submissions must not exceed 1,000 words in length and may include illustrations and photographs.
 The source of all non-original illustrations must be given.
-A title of not more than 140 characters is recommended, for compatibility with Twitter.
+An interesting title of not more than 140 characters is recommended, for compatibility with Twitter.
 Articles must be sent digitally in Microsoft Word or .pdf format with accompanying pictures following the photographic guidelines below.
+Original photographs should also be sent separately (see in what format under photographs below).

 It is possible to submit either a single photograph, or a photographic series/essay of up to 12 photographs.
-Photographic entries must be accompanied by a title (preferably of no more than 140 characters) and a short caption of no more than 150 words to explain the link with environmental sustainability and/or a solution to the problem and/or issue.
-Photographs must be submitted digitally as .jpg, .png, .tif, or .gif format, ideally converted into high-quality .pdf, with a resolution of not less than 150-300 dp.
+Photographic entries must tell a story and be accompanied by a title (preferably of no more than 140 characters) and a short caption of no more than 150 words to explain the link with environmental sustainability and/or a solution to the problem and/or issue.
+Photographs must be submitted digitally as .jpg, .png, .tif, or .gif format with a resolution of not less than 150-300 dp.

 Videos must be no more than 3 minutes long and in documentary or reporter/interview style.
 A video must be accompanied by a title (preferably of no more than 140 characters).
 The format must be compatible with YouTube, i.e.: